Why Community Sports Clubs Are Struggling More Than Ever, And Why Fundraising Needs to Change

 Let's be honest about some of the classic fundraising methods that clubs have relied on for decades.

-• Raffle books require volunteers to sell tickets door to door or at the ground, and participation depends heavily on physical presence
+- Raffle books require volunteers to sell tickets to friends and family, door to door or at the ground, and participation depends heavily on physical presence

 None of these methods are bad.
 Many clubs have had great success with them over the years.
 But when your volunteer pool is shrinking, your supporters are time-poor, and participation is declining, it's worth asking whether there's a better way.